jjcoronal/portf0lio/page6.md

 ---

 # UnmuteCommute: Designing Social Infrastructure for Commuters

-A four-week entrepreneurial sprint that demonstrates how constraint-based iteration refines problem definition.
-Initial user research disproved the core assumption (travel disruptions as a problem for cyclists), forcing a methodological pivot: redefine the constraint, rebuild the hypothesis, and validate through rapid prototyping.
+###### The project was developed in collaboration with four teammates.

-As a result, a fundamentally different product emerged.
-It was grounded in 11 user interviews, iterative feedback loops, and GIS-informed market selection.
+A six-week entrepreneurial sprint demonstrating how constraint-based iteration refines problem definition and aligns strategy.
+Initial user research invalidated the core assumption (travel disruptions as a problem for cyclists), forcing team members to pivot by reframe the constraint, rebuild the hypothesis, and validate through rapid prototyping.
+The project illustrates the transition from assumptions into a strategy driven by insights.
+The sprint ended with a validated product ready for deployment.
+The work showcases systems thinking in complexity, collaborative alignment across misaligned stakeholders, and visual frameworks that enable strategic decision-making.

-The project illustrates the transition from assumption-driven design to constraint-driven strategy, ending with a validated product ready for deployment at Amsterdam Central Station.
+The project was validated through 11 user interviews, which supported the pivot from an alert system to a human-centered intervention.
+Not deployed beyond this validation stage.

 <img src="assets/img/unmutecommute/portada.png" alt="Alt Text" width="300" height="480">